Takahē: Distribution and habitat

-Although it is indigenous to swamps, humans have turned its swampland habitats into farmland, and the South Island takahē was forced to move upland into the grasslands.
+The takahē's preferred habitat is alpine grasslands.
 The species is still present in the location where it was rediscovered in the Murchison Mountains.
 Small numbers have also been successfully translocated to five predator-free offshore islands, Tiritiri Matangi, Kapiti, Maud, Mana and Motutapu, where they can be viewed by the public.
-Additionally, captive takahē can be viewed at Te Anau and Pukaha / Mount Bruce National wildlife centres.
+Additionally, captive takahē can be viewed at Te Anau and Pūkaha / Mount Bruce National wildlife centres.
 In June 2006 a pair of takahē were relocated to the Maungatautari Restoration Project.
 In September 2010 a pair of takahē (Hamilton and Guy) were released at Willowbank Wildlife Reserve – the first non-Department of Conservation institution to hold this species.
 In January 2011 two takahē were released in Zealandia, Wellington, and in mid-2015, two more takahē were released on Rotoroa Island in the Hauraki Gulf.
 There have also been relocations onto the Tawharanui Peninsula.
-In 2014 two pairs of Takahe were released into Wairakei golf and sanctuary, a private fenced sanctuary at Wairakei north of Taupo, the first chick was born there in November 2015.
+In 2014 two pairs of Takahē were released into Wairakei golf and sanctuary, a private fenced sanctuary at Wairakei north of Taupō, the first chick was born there in November 2015.

 At October 2017 there were 347 takahē accounted for, an increase of 41 over 2016.
 The Orokonui Ecosanctuary is home to a single takahē breeding pair, Quammen and Paku.
 The pair successfully bred two chicks in 2018, both of which died from exposure after heavy rains in November 2018.
 The deaths caused some controversy with regards to the Ecosanctuary's policy of "non-interference".

 In 2018, eighteen South Island takahē were reintroduced to the Kahurangi National Park, 100 years after their local extinction.

+Following the 2018 release, a second re-introduction has taken place on Te Waipounamu in August 2023, eighteen takahē were released in the Upper Whakatipu Waimāori Valley in Ngāi Tahu owned Greenstone Station.
+Later that year in October, six more takahē were released onto the property.

 Status and conservation

 The near extinction of the formerly widespread South Island takahē is due to a number of factors: over-hunting, loss of habitat and introduced predators have all played a part.
-The introduction of red deer (Cervus elaphus) represent a severe competition for food, while the stoats (Mustela erminea) take a role as predators.
+The introduction of red deer (Cervus elaphus) represent a severe competition for food, while stoats (Mustela erminea) take a role as predators.
 The spread of the forests in post-glacial Pleistocene-Holocene has contributed to the reduction of habitat.
-Since the species is long-lived, reproduces slowly, takes several years to reach maturity, and had a large range that has drastically contracted in comparatively few generations, inbreeding depression is a significant problem.
+Since the species is K-selected, i.e. is long-lived, reproduces slowly, takes several years to reach maturity, and had a large range that has drastically contracted in comparatively few generations, inbreeding depression is a significant problem.
 The recovery efforts are hampered especially by low fertility of the remaining birds.
 Genetic analyses have been employed to select captive breeding stock in an effort to preserve the maximum genetic diversity.